React types in TypeScript

 function useRef<T = undefined>(): MutableRefObject<T | undefined>;

-Since we are passing boolean to the generics, and the argument is null, the second definition is matched, which means ref is RefObject<boolean> and thus current is readonly.
+The first definition says the generic and the argument type must be the same.
+Since we are passing boolean to the generics, and the argument is null, the second definition rather than the first one matches, which means ref is RefObject<boolean> and thus current is readonly.

 ts